conorwalsh/COA/README.md

 # COA
 COA: Conor's Obfuscation Algorithm is a way of obscuring data being sent between an Arduino and a webserver.
 This is useful as most reversible encryption algorithms won’t run on Arduino and the very few that do are extremely slow.
-This algorithm can obscure most data on an Arduino in 100 to 300 milliseconds.
+This algorithm can obscure most data on an Arduino in 100 to 300 milliseconds (It takes 400 milliseconds for a human to blink).

 You can see the PHP example code in action <a href="http://www.conorwalsh.net/algorithms/coa/" target="_blank">here</a>.